 His musical career was all but predestined: his father was a skilled violinist taught by Sarasate and his mother was a keen pianist who sat her young child on her knee so that he could learn to play.
 Dinu’s baptism was delayed until he had mastered a Mozart minuet and George Enescu had agreed to be his godfather; his early years are studded with accolade and prizes, and he was to catch the ear of Alfred Cortot, who it was rumoured had resigned as one of the judges at the 1933 Vienna International Piano Competition when Lipatti was granted only second prize.
-He studied in Paris with both Cortot and Nadia Boulanger (with whom he recorded Brahms’ Waltzes Op.39 for two hands), where he studied also conducting with Charles Munch and composition with Paul Dukas.
-His repertoire was much larger than his discography suggests, and the horizon of his musical worldview was nineteenth century and broad minded in its ambition.
-This contributed to Lipatti’s precocious maturity as an interpreter, and composition was to remain paramount to his musical personality.
+He studied in Paris with both Cortot and Nadia Boulanger (with whom he recorded Brahms’ Waltzes Op.39 for four hands), where he studied also conducting with Charles Munch and composition with Paul Dukas.
+His repertoire was much larger than his discography suggests, and the horizon of his musical worldview was nineteenth century and broad minded in its ambition, his own compositional endeavour paramount to his musical personality.
+This can only have contributed to Lipatti’s precocious maturity as an interpreter.

 It can be argued that Lipatti was a pivotal figure in the history of twentieth century piano performance.
 He straddled two dichotomous worlds, two contrasting eras of performance and personality.
 And if not quite at the meeting point of these two worlds (he was in some ways a figure ahead of his time), he was a baton carrier, and he exhibited perhaps the finest traits of both.